 The money awarded may mean more punitive damages or compensatory damages from the defendant.
 Here are a few things our law firm does on behalf of clients to make sure their injury is accounted for in court to the maximum extent possible:

 - Identify any property damage or personal property loss or destruction.

-Personal Injury Cases With Compensatory Awards
+Personal Injury Cases with Compensatory Awards

 $500,000 Car Accident Jury Award; 2002:

-The two sides went to trial and the jury found for the woman.
-Her damages compensatory award was $500,000 for her suffering and pain ($300,000), disability ($170,000), aggravation ($20,000), and medical expenses ($10,000).
+The two sides went to trial, and the jury found for the woman (plaintiff).
+Her compensatory damages award was $500,000 for her suffering and pain ($300,000), disability ($170,000), aggravation ($20,000), and medical expenses ($10,000).

 $1,533,709 Premises Liability Jury Award; 2019:

 This tragic event took place at a bar in Rockford in 2011.
 A man in his late fifties went outside to smoke when another customer attacked him.
 He suffered a traumatic brain injury due to the incident and subsequently died.

 Talk to a Personal Injury Lawyer Right Now

 Contact Rosenfeld Injury Lawyers, LLC today if you are wondering how much or what compensatory damages you may obtain in a personal injury case.
 Our law firm has extensive experience retrieving clients’ general compensatory and punitive damages.